CHARACTERISTICS OF A SUCCESSFUL

 that candidates have provided.
 Don’t falsify, stretch, or bend information such as your GPA, SAT scores, involvement in activities, leadership roles you have held, or results in competitions in which you have participated.

-On-Campus Recruiting Policy: Falsifying your resume may result in being reported to Duke’s Office of Student Conduct and subject to sanctions, being banned from the Career Center’s On-Campus Recruiting program permanently, and forfeiting employment opportunities.
+On-Campus Recruiting Policy: Falsifying your resume may result in being reported to Duke’s Office of Student Conduct and being subjected to sanctions, being banned from the Career Center’s On-Campus Recruiting program permanently, and forfeiting employment opportunities.

 Attend interviews to which you have committed.